pingswept/me30-website/content/notes/feather-rp2040-hardware.md

 The square chip closer to the upper right corner of the board is the Flash memory chip for storing files and code.

-Adafruit provides a handy overview of [all the Feather RP2040 components and pins] (https://learn.adafruit.com/adafruit-feather-rp2040-pico/pinouts).
+Adafruit provides a handy [overview](https://learn.adafruit.com/adafruit-feather-rp2040-pico/pinouts) of all the Feather RP2040 components and [pins](/pdf/feather-rp2040-pinout.pdf).

 ## Connectors